0mar-aly/task2/README.md

 # Cart Simulation App
-Simulation for a shopping cart with vanilla JS
+Simulation for a shopping cart with vanilla JS and Bootstrap